mqnr/ticman/README.md

 ## On not using built-in dictionaries

 This proved to be our most pervasive constraint.
-We wrote four trivial functions to help us treat lists of two-valued tuples as dictionaries, which we termed "pseudo-maps," and then built abstractions on top them.
-Here's what using pseudo-map looks like:
+We wrote four trivial functions to help us treat lists of two-valued tuples as dictionaries, which we termed "pseudo-maps," and then built abstractions on top of them.
+Here's what using a pseudo-map looks like:

 ```python
 pmapa = mapa.nuevo((1, "one"), (2, "two"), (3, "three"))